ikremniou/7z-assembly/docs/plugin-api-def.md

     - *`kAddExtension`* - allows to specify additional extensions supported by the Handler, separated by space symbol(` `)
     - *`kUpdate`* - return variant bool `true` if it is possible to update the archive, otherwise `false`;
     - *`kKeepName`* - TBA
-    - *`kSignature`* - if archive has a [signature](https://en.wikipedia.org/wiki/List_of_file_signatures), it will be verified by the plugin host before invoking plugins logic.
+    - *`kSignature`* - if the archive has a [signature](https://en.wikipedia.org/wiki/List_of_file_signatures), it will be verified by the plugin host before invoking the plugin's logic.
 The binary VT_BSTR is expected in return.
-    - *`kkMultiSignature`* - if archive has multiple signatures it expects VT_BSTR here.
-First byte should be the length of the sub-signature, then signature with specified length follows, and so on.
+    - *`kkMultiSignature`* - if the archive has multiple signatures, it expects VT_BSTR here.
+The first byte should be the length of the sub-signature, then the signature with the specified length follows, and so on.
     - *`kSignatureOffset`* - The offset of the file signature in bytes.
     - *`kAltStreams`* - TBA
     - *`kNtSecure`* - TBA